TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: Exception

-   All built-in, non-system-exiting exceptions are derived from this class.
-All user-defined exceptions should also be derived from this class.
+   All built-in, non-system-exiting exceptions are derived kutoka this class.
+All user-defined exceptions should also be derived kutoka this class.

 .. exception:: ArithmeticError

-   The base class for those built-in exceptions that are raised for various arithmetic errors: :exc:`OverflowError`, :exc:`ZeroDivisionError`, :exc:`FloatingPointError`.
+   The base kundi for those built-in exceptions that are raised for various arithmetic errors: :exc:`OverflowError`, :exc:`ZeroDivisionError`, :exc:`FloatingPointError`.